gumaerc-testorg/8.13-14-fall-2016/content/pages/experiments/relativistic-dynamics.md

 Relativistic dynamics experiment equipment.

 This experiment is a study of the relations between energy, momentum and velocity of relativistic electrons.
-Energetic electrons from the beta decay of _90_Sr and its decay product _90_Y are sorted according to momentum by a 180 degree magnetic spectrograph, passed through a velocity selector, and detected by a PIN diode detector.
+Energetic electrons from the beta decay of _{{< sup "90" >}}_Sr and its decay product _{{< sup "90" >}}_Y are sorted according to momentum by a 180 degree magnetic spectrograph, passed through a velocity selector, and detected by a PIN diode detector.

 Plots of momentum and energy vs. velocity are compared with the theoretical relations of classical and relativistic dynamics, and the value of the ratio e/m is derived from the data.